Click below to see the construction of our Hyde Park Greenhouse and to hear from

-We Grow Microgreens, LLC is an urban farm in Hyde Park, MA focused on growing microgreens and edible flowers.
+We Grow Microgreens, LLC is an urban farm in Hyde Park, MA focused on growing microgreens, edible plants and flowers.
 Founders Lisa Evans and Tim Smith started growing and selling microgreens in 2015 from their home in Roslindale, MA.
 Five years later, with the help of grants from United States Department of Agriculture (USDA), the Massachusetts Department of Agriculture (MDAR) and the City of Boston, they have expanded their business into a state-of-the-art 4600 sq. ft.
 Gakon greenhouse.
-Two high tunnels are currently under construction and will be used to expand the quantity and variety of produce.
+Two high tunnels are fully construction and filled with raised garden beds.
+One of the high tunnels will be used to teach local children about plants and sustainability.